e271828e/Flight.jl/docs/notes/design/framework_spec.md

 table** — each anchor's exact `(T, τ)` rationals with the declaring scope's path and key — and the **[component](#g-component) table** of `(anchor, m, c)` triples with their declaration provenance, the `Relative`/`Absolute` chain down the tree.
+The base grid `A₀` takes an anchor-table row of its own, with a dash in the scope and key columns: no scope declares it.
+Its `(T, τ)` stays symbolic there until `Δt_base` binds.
 For a fully relative model the only anchor is `A₀` and the triples *are* the final base-[tick](#g-tick) `(D, Φ)` pairs; when anchors exist, final divisors cannot live here — they do not exist until `Δt_base` binds, and the same `Build`